 Is a heat pump electricity tariff cheaper in the UK?

-Typical comparisons take a few minutes.
+Current for June 2026 and built around the July 2026 (Q3) Ofgem price cap.
 Have a recent bill handy for the most accurate result.

 Compare heat pump electricity tariffs (whole-of-market)